AdarshVishwakarma12/crm-software/notesV1.1.0-enterprise.md

         - DONE Add Reset Button
     - Add JS for smooth 'list search' and 'contact search'

+    - Add option to add more fields in Client data

+- Add Option for Custom Field in Client Model
+    - Creating New model - ClientCustomField (store the key-value pairs for custom field)
+        - Fields [Key; Value; Client(Connect with Client Model - the instance);]
+    - Add model to admin.py (accessible from admin page)
+    - Migrate the Changes
+    - Create Form for this model
+    - Update the UI to add more fields!
+    - Update in ClientCreation function

 - Tasks
     - Task Creation Form
         - Add field 'List'